MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 |*launch.vs.json*|Specify command line arguments for debugging.<br>Accessed via the **Solution Explorer** context menu item **Debug and Launch Settings**.|
 |*VSWorkspaceSettings.json*|Generic settings that may impact tasks and launch.
 For example, defining `envVars` in *VSWorkspaceSettings.json* adds the specified environment variables to externally run commands.<br>You create this file manually.|

 The *.json* files are located in a hidden folder called *.vs* in the root folder of your codebase.
-The *tasks.vs.json* and *launch.vs.json* files are created by Visual Studio on an as-needed basis when you choose either **Configure Tasks** or **Debug and Launch Settings** from the Solution Explorer context menu.
-These *.json* files are hidden because most users generally don't want to check them into source control.
-However, if you want to be able to check them into source control, drag the files into the root of your codebase, where they will be visible.
+The *tasks.vs.json* and *launch.vs.json* files are created by Visual Studio on an as-needed basis when you choose either **Configure Tasks** or **Debug and Launch Settings** on a file or folder in **Solution Explorer**.
+These *.json* files are hidden because users generally don't want to check them into source control.
+However, if you want to be able to check them into source control, drag the files into the root of your codebase, where they are visible.

 > [!TIP]
 > To view hidden files in Visual Studio, choose the **Show All Files** button on the Solution Explorer toolbar.